Clara Lemlich: Continued advocacy

 The UCWW renamed itself the Progressive Women's Councils the following years as part of the Popular Front politics of the day.
 The Party withdrew support for the councils and discontinued publications aimed at women, however, in 1938.
 Lemlich continued to be active in the PWC, however, and was a local leader in it after it affiliated with the International Worker's Order in the 1940s.
 The Councils organized even broader boycotts to protest high prices in 1948 and 1951, before accusations of Communist Party dominance destroyed it in the early 1950s.
 The IWO was ordered dissolved by the state of New York in 1952.

-Lemlich continued her activities as part of the Emma Lazarus Federation of Jewish Women's Clubs, which raised funds for Red Mogen David, protested nuclear weapons, campaigned for ratification of the United Nations' Convention on Genocide, opposed the War in Vietnam, and forged alliances with Sojourners for Truth, an African-American women's civil rights organization.
+Lemlich continued her activities as part of the Emma Lazarus Federation of Jewish Women's Clubs, which raised funds for Magen David Adom, protested nuclear weapons, campaigned for ratification of the United Nations' Convention on Genocide, opposed the War in Vietnam, and forged alliances with Sojourners for Truth, an African-American women's civil rights organization.

 Lemlich was also active in Unemployed Councils activities and in founding the Emma Lazarus Council, which supported tenant rights.
 The Emma Lazarus Council declared in 1931 that no one would be evicted in Brighton Beach for inability to pay rent, then backed that up by rallying supporters to prevent evictions and returning tenants' furniture to their apartments in those cases in which authorities attempted to effect eviction.

 Lemlich remained an unwavering member of the Communist Party, denouncing the trial and execution of the Rosenbergs.
 Her passport was revoked after a trip to the Soviet Union in 1951.
 She retired from garment work in 1954, then fought a long battle with the ILGWU to obtain a pension.
 In 1960, she married Abe Goldman, an old labor movement acquaintance.
 After Goldman's death in 1967, she moved to California to be near her children and in-laws.
 At age 81, she entered the Jewish Home for the Aged in Los Angeles.
 As a resident, she persuaded the management to join in the United Farm Workers boycotts of grapes and lettuce and helped the orderlies there to organize a labor union.